theAgingApprentice/rosBot/README.md

 * [Acknowledgements](#Acknowledgements)

 ## Overview
-This repository contains Arduino code that will get you off to a flying start when you begin your next robot project.
+This repository contains MicroROS code that will get you off to a flying start when you begin your next robot project.
 Simply clone this template repository and use the source code to boot strap the development of your robot's integrated circuit firmware.